 It is estimated that digestive discomfort impacts approximately 60% of the population.1 Digestive symptoms can be frustrating and confusing, with many factors contributing to overall gut health.
 If you are experiencing consistent pain and bloating, it is important to see your doctor.
 However, if you do not have a digestive condition, or simply experience occasional GI symptoms, there are science-backed steps you can take to improve your gut health and enhance digestion.
-The following 10-day gut health reset can be used to help calm inflammation, support gut health, and promote optimal digestive functionality.
+The following 10-day gut health challenge for optimal digestion can be used to help calm inflammation, support gut health, and promote optimal digestive functionality.

 Table of Contents